GENERAL MEDICINE

 Prevention of Venous Thromboembolism (VTE)

-- deep vein thrombosis (DVT) is a condition where blood clots form in the veins.
-It most commonly occurs in the deep veins of the calf or thigh but can appear in other parts of the body (such as the deep pelvic veins, veins in the abdomen, or arms)
+- deep vein thrombosis (DVT) is a condition characterized by the formation of blood clots in veins.
+It most commonly occurs in the deep veins of the calf or thigh but can also appear in other parts of the body (such as the deep pelvic veins, veins in the abdomen, or arms)

 - immobility increases the risk of DVT